How To Add Legal Pages To Your WordPress Site

 (Google AdWords – Policy Requirements)

-If you sell information products using companies like ClickBank, JVZoo, or other established online merchant sites, you are required to add certain legal pages to your website before they will approve your products for sale in their marketplace …
+If you plan to sell information products through places such as ClickBank, JVZoo, or other established merchant sites, you will need to add a number of legal pages to your site before they will approve your products for selling via their network …

 (Policy requirements for ClickBank vendors)

-The Federal Trade Commission also requires that you add clear disclaimers and disclosures on your site, especially if you plan to sell online with the aid of product testimonials or endorsements …
+The Federal Trade Commission (FTC) also requires that you add clear disclaimers and policy statements on your website, especially regarding the use of testimonials or product endorsements …

 New FTC regulations governing how business is conducted online were introduced in March 2012.
-Search online and you will see that many sites are still unaware (or choose to flaunt) these requirements.
-As documented on their website, this will most likely prompt the FTC to make an example of businesses and prosecute companies for breaches of regulation in an effort to get other businesses to comply.
+Search online and you will see that many websites are still unaware (or choose to flaunt) these requirements.
+As documented on their website, this often ends up with the FTC making an example of businesses and prosecuting companies for breaches of regulation in an effort to get other businesses to comply.

-If you plan to do any kind of selling online, therefore, it’s best not to take chances.
-Even if your business does not operate in the U.S. it’s best to protect your business interests by ensuring that your site complies with FTC guidelines.
+If you do any kind of business online, therefore, it’s best not to take any chances.
+Even if your business is not located in the U.S. it’s best to protect your business by ensuring that your site is compliant with all FTC regulations.

-You can find many business resource sites that can provide guidelines and examples on how to structure disclaimers and disclosures to help your business comply with FTC requirements.
-See the resources section at the end of this article for more information …
+You can find many sites that can provide guidelines for structuring disclaimers and disclosures to help your site meet FTC requirements.
+See the additional references and useful resources section at the end of this article for more information …

-Wording your disclaimers and disclosures correctly is important to avoid running foul of the law
+Structure your disclaimers and disclosures correctly to avoid running foul of laws and regulations

 Don’t Forget Social Media Applications

-If you are planning to develop social networking applications that will integrate with your website, social networking sites like Twitter, Facebook, and many others require you to provide access to your legal pages …
+If you are planning to create applications that integrate with your site, you will also be required to provide social networking sites like Twitter, Facebook, and others with access to various legal pages …

 (Facebook developer app – policy requirements)